Your basket is currently empty!

 While tax thresholds and allowances are being reduced or frozen, there is some good news for those choosing to squirrel money away for retirement.
 One of the main benefits of personal pensions is the government tax relief on personal contributions.
 The government has also recently removed the pension lifetime allowance of ยฃ1,073,100.
 Previously, if your pension pot exceeded this limit, there was a tax charge.

-The government will add 25% of your personal pension contributions to your pension pot.
+The government adds 25% of your net personal pension contributions to your pension pot.
 This is essentially a tax rebate because the government has already taken income tax from your pay.
 For example, if you earn ยฃ100, you’ll pay ยฃ20 tax as a basic rate taxpayer.
 You contribute your net pay of ยฃ80 to your pension.
-The government will then add ยฃ20 (25% of ยฃ80) to your pension pot, effectively reimbursing you for the tax paid.
+The government then adds ยฃ20 (25% of ยฃ80) or 20% of your gross pay of ยฃ100 to your pension pot, effectively reimbursing you for the tax paid.

 Annual Pension Allowance